 This is a common concern among local business owners.
 They think Pinterest can’t work for them.
 Shere shared some ideas to help local businesses get their content seen on Pinterest.
 She said that no matter where you are located, you should be able to reach pinners in your area.
 Focus on using hashtags and pin descriptions that include keywords and geographical terms that your target audience will be searching for.
 Use these terms in your profile description and your account name.

 Is your business using Pinterest?
 It’s not too late to jump into Pinterest and see all that it can do for your business.
-They’ve made some great updates to the platform that will help us all reach our target audience more effectively.
+They continually update the platform to improve the user experience and help brands reach their target audience more effectively.